 Bites and Pieces:

-• Sibyl reminds me of Glory from Buffy.
+• Sybil reminds me of Glory from Buffy.
 I didn’t like Glory.

 • Mythological complaint: I’ve always loved the sibyl in her Aeneid iteration.
 I read that epic when I was at an impressionable age, and the idea of a powerful, knowledgeable woman with a sort of chaotic intelligence really appealed to me.
 So I hate that this Siren has taken her name.

-• Does Sibyl’s mind-control only work on men?
+• Does Sybil’s mind-control only work on men?

 • Was Damon reading Fifty Shades, or was that the cover of a Twilight novel?
 (Is that a trick question?)